eduardomacielp/eduardomacielp/README.md

 ### Hey, I'm Eduardo! 👋

-I'm a software engineer specialized in the .NET world, helping ideas become real through code quality, performance, and thoughtful design. <br>
+Hi!
+I'm a software engineer specialized in the .NET world, my focus is to build web applications that transform ideas into real solutions. <br>

 ### What I'm working on 👨‍💻